 When the Brexit vote came up on 23 June 2016, we went to bed that night thinking this wasn’t a big deal.
 Who in their right mind would vote to leave the European Union, the largest, richest and most frictionless single economy in the world?

-We awoke to the answer on 24 June 2016: 51.9 percent of the people in the United Kingdom, or more than 17 million voters.
+We awoke to the answer on 24 June 2016: A majority – 51.9 percent – of the voters in the United Kingdom, or more than 17 million people.

-In the runup to the election, United Kingdom Independent Party leader Nigel Farage (who has a German wife and several French mistresses), Boris Johnson – later (briefly) foreign secretary – and others on the Far Right had convinced the British people the EU was the bête noire, responsible for all their troubles.
+In the run up to the election, then-United Kingdom Independent Party leader Nigel Farage (who has a German wife and several French mistresses), Boris Johnson – now prime minister – and others on the Far Right had convinced a lot of British people the EU was the bête noire, responsible for all the UK’s troubles.